MileHacker Logo

 Silk City Heritage

-The region's fertile land and strategic access to the river supported a flourishing economy, specifically in silk production, which earned Rajshahi its "Silk City" designation.
+The region's fertile land and tactical access to the river supported a flourishing economy, specifically in silk production, which earned Rajshahi its "Silk City" designation.
 This tradition of silk weaving continues, a testament to centuries of craftsmanship.

 Educational Hub